Polyakov loop correlator in perturbation theory: Relation to other forms of resummation

 where $z=g^2/16\pi rT$ and we have expanded for small $z$.
 We see that the first order term is the same, but the second order is not.
 This confirms our previous statement that this resummation is gauge dependent.
 However, since the Wilson loop is gauge invariant (if the spatial Wilson lines are included), the difference between both gauges must be contained in terms that were neglected in this resummation.
 A gauge invariant expression could be obtained from a resummation of all terms of order $z^n$, however, in static gauge not all such terms come from ladder diagrams without loop insertions.
 We will show this at $\mathcal{O}\left(z^2\right)$.

-There are two sources for the discrepancy between both gauges, the first comes from the singular part in the static gauge gluon self energy.
+There are two sources for the discrepancy between both gauges, the first comes from the singular part in the static gauge gluon self-energy.
 At one-loop order this is given by (see, e.g., Ref.~\cite{Brambilla:2010xn})

 If we include this contribution in the one-gluon exchange, we get in SU(2)